-Hadrianopolis is a Roman city lying in the region of ancient Epirus (now in modern-day Albania, south of Gjirokastra) originally inhabited by the Greek tribe of the Chaonians.
-The city was founded by the emperor Hadrian – who visited the area in 125 AD – on the site of an earlier Hellenistic settlement.
+Hadrianopolis is a Roman city lying in the region of ancient Epirus (in what is now modern-day Albania, south of Gjirokastra) originally inhabited by the Greek tribe of the Chaonians.
+The city was founded by the emperor Hadrian – who visited the area in AD 125 – on the site of an earlier Hellenistic settlement.

 Coordinates: 40° 22′ 37″ N, 19° 41′ 59″ E

-In the 1970s a landslide revealed the remains of an ancient theatre in the Drinos Valley, near the village of Sofratikë.
-Ancient sources mentioned a city built during the reign of Hadrian called Hadrianopolis and located between Apollonia and Nicopolis according to the Tabula Peutingeriana.
-It was not until 2002 when subsequent excavations and geophysical research were carried out that archaeologists realised they had uncovered Hadrianopolis.
+Ancient sources mentioned a city built during the reign of Hadrian called Hadrianopolis and located between Apollonia and Nicopolis, according to the Tabula Peutingeriana.
+In the 1970s, a landslide revealed the remains of an ancient theatre in the Drinos Valley, near the village of Sofratikë.
+It was not until 2002 when subsequent excavations and geophysical research were carried out, that archaeologists realised they had uncovered Hadrianopolis.